AlexiaDelorme/project-spacex/README.md

 ### Content

 - For the concept of this web app, (as you could guess) I got inspired by [SpaceX](https://www.spacex.com/).
 I decided to keep the same name to make it more realistic, I don't think it would be an issue as it is a project for educational purposes only.
-- For contents related to microgravity, scientific experiments, general terms & conditions, and safety guidelines, I have used information from [AirZeroG](https://www.airzerog.com/).
+- For content related to microgravity, scientific experiments, general terms & conditions, and safety guidelines, I have used information from [AirZeroG](https://www.airzerog.com/).
 This company organizes parabolic flights in Europe for the general public.
-- For content specifically related to the trips, I looked online to get the distance from earth, I researched a list of launch sites.
+- For content specifically related to the trips, I looked online to get the distance from earth, moon etc...
+I researched a list of launch sites.
 I have set the price and duration of each trip myself - even though for some trips it's not that realistic (Mars).

 <a name="media"/>